jonsmock/jonsmock.github.com/_posts/2015-02-25-turning-unit-tests-into-properties.md

 ```

 Notice we don't have anything in our for-all bindings.
 Our next step is to pull
 out the specific inputs and replace them with generators.
-Sometimes will force
+Sometimes this will
-us to make our assertion more general, as we will soon see.
+force us to make our assertion more general, as we will soon see.

 ```
 (defspec t-extract-the-moving-parts 100